opentracing-contrib/java-spring-cloud/opentracing-spring-cloud-starter-zipkin/README.md

 # Zipkin OpenTracing Spring Boot starter

-This starter provides a single entry point for Spring Boot application to use in order to setup OpenTracing instrumentation
+This starter provides a single entry point for Spring Boot application to use in order to setup OpenTracing instrumentation reporting tracing data to Zipkin server.

 ## Configuration